The Elevation of the Cross (Rubens): Smaller version

 The Elevation of the Cross is also the title of a smaller oil on paper painting reproduction of the triptych.
 It measured 60 × 126.5 cm, but was later enlarged to 70 × 131.5 cm.
 This smaller painting is a representative of modified reproduction of the much earlier triptych.
 Also painted by Rubens, he completed the piece around 1638, and it was given to Hans Witdoeck, to use as a modello.
 The smaller painting is unique from the original, however, with the addition of color accents throughout the composition.
 The most notable difference seen between the 1611 painting and the 1638 painting is the elimination of the frames.
 The removal of the breaks created a more cohesive scene.
 Figures not seen in the earlier version are added, as well as some changes in the landscape.
 Due to its size, some have suggested the painting may have been conceived as an independent painting to The Elevation of the Cross, to be given as a personal gift to Cornelis van der Geest.
 The painting is now in the Art Gallery of Ontario's permanent collection, after it was purchased from George Holford in 1928.

+Later history

+The Church of Saint Walburga was closed after French Revolutionary armies occupied Antwerp, and later demolished.
+The painting was taken to Paris in 1794, along with Peter Paul Rubens's The Descent from the Cross, to Paris.
+The paintings were returned to Antwerp at the end of the Napoleonic Wars in 1815, but since the Catholic Church of St. Walburga had been destroyed, they were placed in the Cathedral of Our Lady in Antwerp instead.

+The Elevation of The Cross, along with The Descent From The Cross, was stolen again in 1914 by the Imperial German Army and taken to the Berlin Palace in Berlin, where they remained until after the Armistice of November 11, 1918 when they were returned to the Cathedral.